Watch your savings add up with Premium Summer Pay

 How Premium Summer Pay works

 In the summer, your money is automatically transferred to your Educational Systems FCU regular Savings or Checking account, or to an account at another financial institution.
-The transfers occur by the first and third Friday of July and August in four equal proportions.3 The dates for this year’s summer automatic distributions include:
+The transfers occur by the first and third Friday of July and August in four equal proportions.3 The dates for the summer automatic distributions in 2020 include:

 If you need access to your money on other dates, transfers can be made starting on July 1 through Online Banking, Mobile Banking, Audio Response Teller (ART) or by speaking to a Credit Union employee.